jadecobra/python_tdd_exercises/source/data_structures_none.rst

 What is None?
 -------------

-:doc:`None </data structures: None>` is an object used to represent the absence of a value, What if I explore it with tests
+:doc:`None <data_structures_none>` is an object used to represent the absence of a value, What if I explore it with tests

 RED: make it fail
 ^^^^^^^^^^^^^^^^^